biocore/cmi-workshops/docs/qiita-16S-processing.rst

 In the prep info dialogue, there is a dropdown menu below the words *No files attached to this preparation*, labeled "Select type".
 Click "Choose a type" to see a list of available file types.
+In our case, we've uploaded FASTQ-formatted
+#TODO CHECK IF FASTQ NONE IS CORRECT
-In our case, we've uploaded FASTQ-formatted files per each sample in our study, so we will choose `per_sample_FASTQ`.
+file for all samples in our study, so we will choose `FASTQ - None`.

 .. figure::  images/select-type-per-sample-FASTQ.png
    :align:   center